sigglas/EntityFramework.Expand/README.md

                 par.p1 = 1;
             });

-            //get ReturnCode from 'return 1' or other var code = obj.GetReturnCode();
+            //get ReturnCode from 'return 1' or other return var code = obj.GetReturnCode();

             //get list from table select